OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '*   Provide services and improve your customer experience;
 ' + '*   Send you bills for your services;
 ' + '*   Respond to your questions;
-' + '*   Address network integrity and security issues.
-' + '*   Do research and analysis to maintain, protect, develop and improve our networks and services;
+' + '*   Address network integrity, help in fraud prevention and network and device security issues; ' + '*   Do research and analysis to maintain, protect, develop and improve our networks and services;
 ' + '*   Let you know about service updates, content, offers and promotions that may be of interest to you;
 ' + '*   Improve entertainment options;